 What is document AI, and how does it work?
-This primer on all things artificial intelligence was written by:
+This primer on all things artificial intelligence and document-based data was written by:

 Dr. Chris Dearner,

 Grooper Product Manager

 14 Truths About How Document AI Works to Get Data:

 - What is machine learning?